DangerousAngel/PHValidator/README.md

 - **Error Handling**: Displays clear messages for API errors or invalid inputs

 ### Installation
-- 1.Go to Numlookupapi.com and sign up for an account
+- Go to Numlookupapi.com and sign up for an account
-- 2.Get your API key from the dashboard
+- Get your API key from the dashboard
-- 3. Replace with your actual API key in js file
+- Replace with your actual API key in js file
 ```bash
 const API_KEY = "YOUR_ACTUAL_API_KEY_HERE";